quaksil/sma-booktrading/README.md

 Other use cases:
 - A seller can inform the buyer that the book is unavailabe, the last book was just sold or out of stock.

+Handled ACLMessages:
+- Any kind of `conversationId` nature.

-Here's an example of a successful transaction:
+Example of a successful transaction:

 ![image](https://user-images.githubusercontent.com/33737302/153947321-e527f308-e4e0-418a-b831-f657170e73ed.png)